Resource accounts exercise

 It is your responsibility to decide which posts should be covered by the disclosure requirements.

-Please review the FAQ’s and supporting example calculations on the website.
+Review the FAQs and supporting example calculations provided on the website.

-The calculation results are based on the information provided via your payroll interface.
+Calculation results are based on information provided through your payroll interface.

-The calculation tool that the Scheme Administrator uses is signed off by their Scheme Compliance Unit and the Cabinet Office.
-The National Audit Office (NAO) on behalf of the Scheme, commission an external actuary to verify the results.
+The calculation tool used by the Scheme Administrator is approved by their Scheme Compliance Unit and the Cabinet Office.
+The National Audit Office commissions an external actuary to verify the results.

-The calculations used for ABS and Resource Accounts are different and therefore not comparable.
+The calculations for the ABS and Resource Accounts are fundamentally different and cannot be compared.

-The calculations used for PSS and Resource Accounts are different and therefore not comparable.
+Similar to the ABS, the calculations for the PSS and Resource Accounts are different and not comparable.

 Resource Accounts calculations are based on gross pension benefits and reflect the liability to the Scheme.